 Work Requirement

 Some FoodShare members must meet a work requirement to maintain FoodShare eligibility.
-This work requirement is part of the ABAWD policy.
-ABAWD stands for "Able-Bodied Adults Without Dependents".
+This work requirement is part of the "Able-Bodied Adults Without Dependents" policy.
 It is a federally-mandated policy within the SNAP (Supplemental Nutrition Assistance Program) or FoodShare program.
-The following is a brief summary of the ABAWD policies.
+The following is a brief summary of the work requirement for ABAWDs.
 It is not a comprehensive description.
 For specific questions on ABAWD policy, please contact an eligibility worker through your Income Maintenance Consortium.

 Background

 The ABAWD policy is part of the FoodShare program and applies to some FoodShare recipients.
 It was first enacted with the passage of the PRWORA legislation in 1996.
 As a national program, states are required to apply time-limited benefit policies for ABAWDs.
-But many states, including Wisconsin, were able to receive a waiver from applying the ABAWD rules because of high unemployment.
+During the Pandemic, the ABAWD work requirement was waived.
+It was required under federal rule to be re-implemented by 7/1/2023.
+Wisconsin has re-implemented this policy.
+FoodShare members will be notified by their IM worker when they become subject to the ABAWD Work Requirement.

 ABAWD Definition